The Delorme Family

 Mom and Dad started their mixed farming operation shortly after their marriage in 1960, with the purchase of some land from his parents.
 With Grandpa's sudden passing, they managed and worked the place for Gramma, eventually purchasing it all after Gramma's passing.

-During the past 48 years they have adjusted and persevered, despite the economic challenges of agriculture.
+During the past five decades they have adjusted and persevered, despite the economic challenges of agriculture.

 Through all this they managed to raise three daughters.
 All three of us married into cows and cropland.
-Alfred and Jo have six grandchildren; two granddaughters and four grandsons and one great grandaughter.
+Alfred and Jo have six grandchildren; two granddaughters and four grandsons and four great grandaughters.

 Largely a mixed operation today, their success can be measured by the creditable black cow herd and land base which produces their grain crops and livestock feed.